 The MMC will dynamically monitor events on Mars such as dust storms, deposition and sublimation of CO2, and any other transient phenomena.
 It’s a three-color camera, with good resolution of four million pixels (2000 x 2000) across the 400-700 nanometer range.
 At closest approach it images at 25km x 25km (15.5 x 15.5 miles); at furthest distance in its orbit, the image is 8000 x 8000 km (5000 x 5000 miles).

-Gallery of Photos from Mars from MOM
+Gallery of Photos From Mars

 Thanks, India for your efforts.
 I hope the monetary markets of the world reward you for your efforts and make India much wealthier overall so that you can increase the standard of living for all of your citizens.